 Smart Growth & New Urbanism

 Smart Growth is a system of development planning that discourages ugly buildings, poor transportation access, and other common development evils.
 In Austin, the city awards tax breaks to developers who score enough points on the Smart Growth Matrix (a list of development criteria with varying numbers of points awarded for various positive development aspects).
 It’s far from perfect — for example, more points are awarded for planning parking properly than for accomodating bikes at all — but at least it’s something.
-Here’s a link to Austin Smart Growth page.
+Here’s a link to an Austin Smart Growth page.

 New Urbanism is a community design philosophy that has much in common with Smart Growth.
-Check out PBS’ website on New Urbanism.

 Building new roads doesn’t ease congestion